Login Security for Community Websites: Forums, Groups, and Networks

 2. CAPTCHA Integration

-CAPTCHA should be deployed only when necessary to minimize user friction.
+CAPTCHA should be shown only when necessary to minimize user friction.

 Although advanced CAPTCHA systems, such as Cloudflare Turnstile, are now available and invisible to users.